Revolver (2005 film)

-Revolver is a 2005 action thriller film co-written and directed by Guy Ritchie, and starring Jason Statham, Ray Liotta, Vincent Pastore and André Benjamin.
+Revolver is a 2005 action thriller film co-written and directed by Guy Ritchie, and starring Jason Statham, Ray Liotta, Vincent Pastore, and André Benjamin.
 The film centres on a revenge-seeking confidence trickster whose weapon is a universal formula that guarantees victory to its user, when applied to any game or confidence trick.

-This is the fourth feature film by Ritchie and his third to centre on crime and professional criminals, but also has a strong philosophy and Buddhist moral content.
-It was released in UK theatres on 22 September 2005.
+This is the fourth feature film by Ritchie and his third to centre on crime and professional criminals.
+It was released in UK cinemas on 22 September 2005.
 It performed poorly at the box office and received negative reviews.
 A reworked version was released to a limited number of US theatres on 7 December 2007.